 In May 2014, the FASB issued guidance that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The guidance is based on the principle that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to fulfill a contract.
-Entities have the option of using either a full retrospective or a modified retrospective approach for the adoption of the new standard.
-The guidance becomes effective for the Company in its year ending December 31, 2018, and the Company could early adopt the standard for its year ending December 31, 2017.
-The Company is currently assessing the impact that this standard will have on its consolidated financial statements.
+Numerous updates have been issued subsequent to the initial guidance that provide clarification on a number of specific issues as well as requiring additional disclosures.
+Entities have the option of using either a full retrospective or a modified retrospective approach for the adoption of the new standard, and this guidance becomes effective for the Company in its year ending December 31, 2018.
+The Company is still assessing the impact of the new guidance on its consolidated financial statements, as well as evaluating the disclosure requirements under the new standard.
+The Company expects to adopt the new standard using the modified retrospective method.

 In June 2014, the FASB issued guidance that clarifies the accounting for share-based payments when the terms of an award provide that a performance target could be achieved after the requisite service period.
-Existing GAAP does not contain explicit guidance on how to account for these sharebased payments.
+Existing GAAP does not contain explicit guidance on how to account for these share-based payments.
 The new guidance requires that a performance target that affects vesting and that could be achieved after the requisite service period be treated as a performance condition.
 Entities have the option of prospectively applying the guidance to awards granted or modified after the effective date or retrospectively applying the guidance to all awards with performance targets that are outstanding as of the beginning of the earliest annual period presented in the financial statements.
-The guidance becomes effective for the Company in its year ending December 31, 2016, and early adoption is permitted.
-The Company retrospectively adopted this guidance for its year ended December 31, 2015 and it did not have an impact on its consolidated financial statements.
+The Company adopted this guidance on January 1, 2016, and this guidance does not have an impact on its consolidated financial statements.